-Granted, she had risked her life and limb, but the speed and volume in which their cousin acquired currency was terrifying.
+Granted, she had risked her life and limb, but the speed and volume in which their cousin acquired currency were terrifying.

-“This here, is a little contribution from us, from the House of M,” Yuu added, passing over a golden card imbued with an intricate scrollwork of dragons in flight.
+"This here is a little contribution from us, from the House of M," Magus Yuu added, passing over a golden card imbued with intricate scrollwork of dragons in flight.